 Many venues were very busy over the weekend particularly on Saturday.
 The measure of people on the art crawl has been estimated at around 1,500 people.
 Our calculations show an approximate increase of 50 to 60 percent of people on the Art Crawl compared to last year.

-The St Kilda Art Crawl was launched in St Kilda in September 21 and featured many venues and artists from many walks of life.
-In fact there was a total of 37 venues, 11 stages and more than 60 artists showcasing the best in St Kilda.
+The inaugural St Kilda Art Crawl was launched in St Kilda in September 21 endorsed by Hon.
+Martin Foley, supported by many local businesses and the City of Port Phillip and featured a total of 37 venues, 11 stages and more than 60 artists showcasing the best art and culture in St Kilda.

 During the weekend, most galleries noted an increase of visitors between 10 to 15 percent such as the Laneway Gallery, Temperature Vermillion, Pumpkin Lane Gallery and Catherine Hiller and most of them sold art.

-#HAPPY FoLK, Claypots (Barkly St), Surabaya Johnny’s, Maureen Williams Glass and Masters all noted an increase whether small or medium.
-The Shakespeare Grove and Vegout out were only open Saturday and had a modest number of people go through.
+#HAPPY FoLK, Claypots (Barkly St), Surabaya Johnny’s, Maureen Williams Glass and Masters all noted an increase of patrons.

 On average, there was an increase of 28 to 35 people during the art crawl for each venue and if that is added to the numbers at the launch, the St Kilda Sports Club (Bowlo) and the Espy events, the total is just over 2,000 people.
 All the venues that have been spoken to (to date) have indicated that they wish to be involved in the next art crawl and many are planning how to improve themselves for the next event.
 Other venues have stated they wish to be involved in the next event.